2050plus/2050plus/doc/veka_overview.rst

 PyPSA-Eur optimizes energy systems with

-- a temporal granularity up to 1 hour (which represents a maximum of 8760 time steps each year),
+- a temporal granularity up to 1 hour (which represents a maximum of 8760 time steps each year) ;
-- a spatial granularity up to ENTSO-E transmission lines (which represents a maximum of 8800 electrical buses), and
+- a spatial granularity up to ENTSO-E transmission lines (which represents a maximum of 8800 electrical buses) ;
 - a technology list reaching up to 80 different technologies (see :ref:`Technological assumptions`).

 PyPSA-Eur allows connecting different energy vectors (referred to as energy carriers in PyPSA-Eur) and technologies using them, hence allowing to tackle inter-sectorial and inter-carriers connections.